spestana/ECOSTRESS_swath2grid/README.md

   + For a complete list of required packages, check out `windowsOS.yml` (Windows users) or `macOS.yml` (MacOS users).
 ---
 # Procedures:
 > #### 1.
-Copy/clone ECOSTRESS_swath2grid.py from LP DAAC Data User Resources Repository
+Copy/clone [ECOSTRESS_swath2grid.py](https://git.earthdata.nasa.gov/projects/LPDUR/repos/ecostress_swath2grid/browse/ECOSTRESS_swath2grid.py) from LP DAAC Data User Resources Repository
 > #### 2.
-Download ECOSTRESS data and corresponding ECO1BGEO files from the LP DAAC to a local directory (see above for applicable products)
+Download ECOSTRESS data and corresponding ECO1BGEO files from the [LP DAAC Data Pool](https://e4ftl01.cr.usgs.gov/) or [Earthdata Search Client](http://search.earthdata.nasa.gov) to a local directory (see above for applicable products)
 > #### 3.
 Set up a Python environment on your OS (recommended to use yml file for your OS available from the LP DAAC User Resources Repository)
+  > 1. Recommended setup is to use the yml file for your OS available above.
+This mechanism for creating Python environments is specific to [Conda](https://conda.io/docs/user-guide/install/download.html).
+[Additional information](https://conda.io/docs/user-guide/tasks/manage-environments.html) on setting up Python Environments with Conda.
 > #### 4.
 Open a Command Prompt/terminal window and navigate to the directory where you downloaded the ECOSTRESS_swath2grid.py script
 > #### 5.
 Activate ECOSTRESS Python environment (created in step 3) in the Command Prompt/terminal window
   > 1.  `activate <python environment name>`
 > #### 6.
 Once activated, run the script with the following in your Command Prompt/terminal window:
-  > 1.  `python ECOSTRESS_swath2grid.py <insert reprojection desired.
-Options: GEO and UTM> <insert input directory with ECOSTRESS files here>`
+  > 1.  `python ECOSTRESS_swath2grid.py --proj <insert reprojection desired.
+Options: GEO and UTM> --dir <insert input directory with ECOSTRESS files here>`
-  > 2. Ex:   `python ECOSTRESS_swath2grid.py GEO C:/users/johndoe/ASTERL1T/`
+  > 2. Ex:   `python ECOSTRESS_swath2grid.py --proj GEO --dir C:/users/johndoe/ASTERL1T/`
 ---
 # Contact Information:
 #### Author: Cole Krehbiel¹